fplmarques/get_ct4ipyrad/README.md

 The scripts can be used to select in-sample-clustering (ISC) and Between-sample-clustering (BSC) thresholds in iPYRAD studies according to the protocol suggested by **Hühn *et al*.
 (2022)**.

-## iPYRAD should be run in two stages:
+## iPYRAD runs:

 1. Run your dataset using multiple values for parameter [14] ([clust_threshold]: Clustering threshold for de novo assembly) for steps 1 to 5 (-s 12345).
 Following, identify the optimal in-sample clustering threshold (see below);
 2. For the selected in-sample clustering threshold run iPYRAD for multiple values of the clustering threshold for steps 6 and 7 (-s 67).
-Following identify the optimal between-sample clustering threshold (see below).
+Following, identify the optimal between-sample clustering threshold (see below).

 ## To get In-sample Cluster Thresholds